Cold-brewed coffee - It`s hot

 His knowledge of coffee is beyond comprehension, and his passion for coffee is just as great.

 When he drinks cold coffee, he first brews it hot.

 “I brew my cold coffee on filter coffee and I brew it hot first. then I shake the hot coffee with lumps of ice in a bag so they don’t dilute the coffee.

 Coffee, I think, is by far the best taste when it is brewed hot and immediately after that is cooled and served”.

 Michael de Renouard hopes that the professional places will soon get better at controlling the cold brewing process, as the cold coffee may tend to get a little dull:

-- Use 100-120 grams of freshly ground coffee per day. liters of water
+- Use 100-120 grams of freshly ground coffee per. liters of water

-- Grind the coffee roughly as if it were to be used in a plunger
+- Grind the coffee roughly as if it were to be used in a French press.

 - Pour cold water over the coffee.
 For example, use a Chemex glass jug

 - When you hit the flavor you want, the coffee is filtered through a coffee filter

 - The coffee can stay up for two weeks in the fridge